bchan2438/RPG-Game/README.md

   -Player attack on click and enemy elimination implemented

   List for next update: Fix enemies overlapping with player image, implement walls, attept at making enemies only move with clear line of sight(i.e no walls between)

+Version 1.5:

+  -Enemies no Longer overlap with player

+  -Wall sprites are randomly generated

+  List for next update: Fix enemy collision with walls, change generation of walls to something like corridors rahter than random, line of sight update if those two aree accomplished